 OVERVIEW: Grainger’s disease grantmaking is diverse.
 The foundation tends to back local chapters of large national organizations, but leaves room for smaller local groups as well.

-IP TAKE: Grainger’s grantmaking is made via recommendation.
-With a large number of locations around the country, it shouldn’t be too difficult for grantseekers to get in touch with the right people.
+IP TAKE: Grainger makes its grants via recommendation.
+With a large number of locations around the country, it should not be too difficult for grantseekers to get in touch with the right people.